14 Signs of Vitamin D Deficiency: Shedding Light on Your Health Warning Signs

 Q7: Can I get enough vitamin D from indoor tanning beds?

-Indoor tanning beds are not recommended as a source of vitamin D. They pose potential health risks due to ultraviolet (UV) radiation exposure.
+Indoor tanning beds are not recommended as a source of vitamin D. They pose potential health risks because of ultraviolet (UV) radiation exposure.

-Q8: Are there groups more at risk for vitamin D deficiency?
+Q8: Are there groups more at risk of vitamin D deficiency?

 Certain groups, such as older adults, people with darker skin tones, those with limited sun exposure, and individuals with specific medical conditions, may have a higher risk of vitamin D deficiency.